 IELTS Academic test - this includes three long texts which range from the descriptive and factual to the discursive and analytical.
 These are taken from books, journals, magazines and newspapers.
 They have been selected for a non-specialist audience but are appropriate for people entering university courses or seeking professional registration.

-Test format – Academic Writing
+Test format – Academic Writing60 minutes

 Topics are of general interest to, and suitable for, test takers entering undergraduate and postgraduate studies or seeking professional registration.
 There are two tasks: